cvxgrp/a2dr/README.md

 python setup.py install
 ```

-3. Test the installation with nose:
+To test the installation with nose, first make sure that you have [nose](https://nose.readthedocs.io/en/latest/) installed.
+Then run:

 ```python
 nosetests a2dr